dasoldasol/dasoldasol.github.io/_posts/DDos.md

   - **Set up alerts in Amazon CloudWatch to look for high `Network In` and CPU utilization metrics.**
   - **Use AWS Shield and AWS WAF**

+- You are working as a Solutions Architect for a leading financial firm where you are responsible in ensuring that their applications are highly available and safe from common web security vulnerabilities.
+Which is the most suitable AWS service to use to **mitigate Distributed Denial of Service (DDoS) attacks from hitting your back-end EC2 instances**?
+  - **A) AWS Shield**
+  - **AWS WAF** : is incorrect because this is a web application firewall service that helps protect your web apps from common exploits that could affect app availability, compromise security, or consume excessive resources.
+Although this can help you against DDoS attacks, AWS WAF alone is not enough to fully protect your VPC.
+  - **AWS Firewall Manager** : is incorrect because this just simplifies your AWS WAF administration and maintenance tasks across multiple accounts and resources.
+  - **Amazon GuardDuty** : is incorrect because this is just an intelligent threat detection service to protect your AWS accounts and workloads.
+Using this alone will not fully protect your AWS resources against DDoS attacks.